Customize spam filter settings

 To bypass spam filters for internal messages from users within the same organization, check the Bypass spam filters for messages received from internal senders box.Authenticated messages from subdomains, including subdomains not hosted by Google, are treated as internal messages.

-Check the Bypass spam filters for messages received from addresses or domains within these approved senders lists box, and select one or more address lists to use:
+- Check the Bypass spam filters for messages received from addresses or domains within these approved senders lists box, and select one or more address lists to use:

 - To send filtered messages to Admin Quarantine for review, check the Put spam in administrative quarantine box.

 - If you select this option, spam messages are never directed to users' spam folders.

 - If you're using the Message Center, spam messages aren't directed to the Message Center.